John-Kingham/quality-shares/README.md

 ## Testing

-The website was thoroughly tests, with all tests documented in [TESTING.md](./docs/TESTING.md).
+The website was thoroughly tested, with all tests documented in [TESTING.md](./docs/TESTING.md).

 ## Deployment